Camelot Offers New Service to Improve Alternative Education Systems

 This set of services represents a new and separate strategy for Camelot, which operates 40 programs in partnership with districts in Pennsylvania, New Jersey, Illinois, Florida and Texas.
 In Clark County, rather than go in and operate the programs as it normally would, Camelot examined how and why students are selected and sent to alternative schools – and the quality of education they receive in those schools.

-“Part of what makes Camelot so successful in helping at-risk students turn their lives around is that we use our expertise to continuously review our techniques and results.
+“Part of what makes Camelot so successful in helping vulnerable students turn their lives around is that we use our expertise to continuously review our techniques and results.
 In this case, we reviewed an entire district’s program with an eye toward capitalizing on strengths and overcoming deficiencies,” said Todd Bock, Camelot Education’s CEO.

 The “Pathways to Excellence” training, held in Clark County, was attended by nearly 200 district staff members, ranging from district leadership to classroom support professionals.
-The three-day training included key behavioral theories that inform the Camelot model in its work with at-risk youth, including Maslow’s Hierarchy, Polsky’s Diamond and Johari’s Window.
+The three-day training included key behavioral theories that inform the Camelot model in its work with vulnerable youth, including Maslow’s Hierarchy, Polsky’s Diamond and Johari’s Window.
 Camelot staff also trained attendees on developing and maintaining a positive peer culture and school connectedness, and provided participants with a “Normative Toolkit” to help educators put these theories to work in the their schools and classrooms.

 The approach in Clark County highlights Camelot’s ability to help districts, particularly those that want to operate and build capacity in their own alternative education programs, but need expertise to evaluate and guide steps forward.